ligato/docs/docs/developer-guide/kvs-troubleshooting.md

       - Models are _NOT_ supported with derived values.
 <br>
 </br>
-      - For non-derived values, the models are mandatory.
-Use them to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, and `KeySelector`
+      - Non-derived values require models.
+You need models to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, and `KeySelector`
 <br>
 </br>
       - Eventually these fields will all be replaced with a single `Model` reference.
 It is recommended to prepare and use the models for an easy transition to a new release.
 <br></br>
-      - It is bad practice to only partially use a model.
+      - It is bad practice to only partially use a model in your descriptor.
 <br>
 </br>

-      - Example code block:
+      - Code block shows bad practice:

 ```
     descriptor := &adapter.InterfaceDescriptor{